 How can you compute APR on your own?

 When you have come across certain best loan offers, in order to calculate the APR on each of them, you can simply take the help of an APR calculator.

 It is a tool that helps you figure out the annual amount that you will need to pay for a particular loan.
-To find out the Annual Percentage Rate of a loan, all you need to do is put the figures of interest rate, processing fee and other particulars associated with that particular loan and within seconds, the tool will show you the actual amount you need to pay by the end of the year.
+To find out the Annual Percentage Rate of a loan, all you need to do is put the figures of interest rate, processing fee, and other particulars associated with that particular loan and within seconds, the tool will show you the actual amount you need to pay by the end of the year.

-Most of the moneylenders have their own online APR calculator on their respective official portal.
+Most of the moneylenders have their own online APR calculator on their respective official portals.
 By any chance, if are unable to find the calculator of a certain lender, you can simply use any of these formulas to find it out:

 How to reduce the APR on your existing loan?

 If you are planning to get a new loan or credit card or transfer your loan to a new lender, you can reduce the APR by taking the following steps:

 Nevertheless, APR is an important component of a loan, most often, banks do not give any clear idea about this to the borrower.
 The reason is quite clear, borrowers might move their decision of taking a loan from the respective lender after finding out the actual amount, they will need to pay against the loan.